szymon6927/szymonmiks.pl/blog/content/post/12-domain-model-with-sqlalchemy/index.md

 I hope you enjoyed it.

-Let me know which technique you use :wink:.
+Let me know, how you approach the domain model and persistence. which technique do you use?
+I would love to hear your opinion :wink:.